 Get in touch and talk to us

 Join the conversation on Slack!
 A large number of volunteers and staff discuss mapping, emergencies, Working Groups and other matters on our Slack channel.
+Or you can join the same conversation on our Space (Beta) on Matrix, a modern open source and decentralized platform.

 As a mapping volunteer, you can get involved with projects around the world, and contribute to humanitarian mapping through OpenStreetMap.
 Even if you are a new mapper, anyone can use a computer to create basemaps by drawing over buildings and roads, or use a phone to swipe and tap population hotspots in the MapSwipe app.
 If you have never mapped before and would like to help, visit the Tasking Manager’s Learn page to get started mapping in less than 30 minutes.